GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 When you read this article, you will:

-- Understand what to strategize on before running a summary reports origin trial.
+- Understand what strategies to create before generating summary reports in the origin trial.
 - Be introduced to [Noise Lab](#quick-tour), a tool that helps grasp the effects of various noise parameters, and that enables quick exploration and assessment of various noise management strategies.

 ### Share your feedback